-GREEK Turkey Soup – Avgolemono
+GREEK Turkey Avgolemono Soup (with video)

-Greek Turkey Soup
+Greek Turkey Avgolemono Soup

-Hearty Healthy Soup
+Hearty Healthy Turkey Soup

-Nothing incorporates healthy veggies and herbs better than soup.
-For some reason it seems odd to eat soup in summer just as it is not as welcoming a thought to eat salad in the cold of winter.
-Just the way I’m wired, I guess.
+For some reason it seems odd to eat soup in summer, unless it is a Greek Cold Cucumber Soup, just as it is not as welcoming a thought to eat salad in the cold of winter, unless it is an Winter Root Salad.

 Homemade broth, with the boiling of any meat or seafood bones, along with a huge bundle of fresh and dried herbs, is something that can be done once a month and stored in the freezer.

 Homemade broth is also the perfect solution to that heap of bones left over from Thanksgiving turkey.
-You’d be surprised how much tender meat falls off the bones when boiled, that we miss when slicing.

-Homemade Broth
+Homemade Turkey Broth

 Greek Soup

-While soup is a hearty go-to in the winter here in America, let’s borrow the flavors of traditional Greek cooking, with the addition of egg, lemon, and oregano, known as Avgolemono, and make this a memorable turkey soup!
+While soup is a hearty go-to in the winter here in America, let’s borrow the flavors of traditional Greek cooking.

-Greeks have a way of imparting so much flavor in the simplest of dishes simply by bringing lots of lemon, garlic and oregano into the sauce, broth or rub.
+Greeks have a way of imparting so much flavor in the simplest of dishes, simply by bringing lots of lemon, garlic and oregano into the sauce, broth or rub.

 If you’ve already boiled the bones of your leftover turkey, simply sauté onions, celery, fresh dill or oregano in a little olive oil along with some lemon zest.
-Add that to your broth and the base is done.

 Avgolemono will get made just before the soup is finished simmering and the egg-lemon sauce will bring a Greek ‘opa’ to your turkey soup.